Trump, Republican senators meet to thrash out wall-funding dilemma

 But funding for other agencies, including the Department of Homeland Security, the Justice Department and the Agriculture Department, is set to expire at midnight on Friday.

 If the House measure is put to a vote in the Senate, Democrats have pledged to deny it passage.

-The Senate was set to convene at noon EST (1700 GMT), and it remained unclear what would happen if the House measure fails there.
+It remained unclear what would happen if the House measure fails there.

 A partial government shutdown could begin, with affected agencies limiting staff to those deemed “essential” to public safety.
 Such critical workers, including U.S. border agents, and nonessential employees would not get paid until the dispute ends.
 National parks also would close unless the government declares them essential.